nasimrishal27/Solar-Energy-Management-CG-Project/README.md

 To build and run the project, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/your-opengl-cg-project.git`
+1. Clone this repository: `git clone https://github.com/Rishu24748/Solar-Energy-Management-CG-Project.git`
-2. Navigate to the project directory: `cd your-opengl-cg-project`
+2. Navigate to the project directory: `cd Solar-Energy-Management-CG-Project`

 ## Compilation